Atlas-Alignment: Making Interpretability Transferable Across Language Models: Conclusion

-\textbf{Conclusion:} In this work, we introduce \textbf{Atlas-Alignment}, a framework for transferring interpretability across language models by aligning unknown latent spaces to a well-understood Concept Atlas.
-We show that lightweight alignment methods, particularly Orthogonal Procrustes, enable robust semantic transfer, reliable concept retrieval, and controllable generation based solely on Concept Atlas features.
-We hope that this approach can serve as a starting point for future investigations into cross-model alignment as a foundation for interpretability, and encourages the development and evaluation of further alignment methods.
-More broadly, we hope to make interpretability more scalable and effective by allowing a single high-quality atlas to be used across many different models.
+In this work, we introduce \textbf{Atlas-Alignment}, a framework for transferring interpretability across language models by aligning unknown latent spaces to a well-understood Concept Atlas.
+Through quantitative and qualitative evaluations across a range of model families and layers, we show that lightweight linear alignment methods, particularly Orthogonal Procrustes, enable robust semantic transfer, reliable concept retrieval, and controllable generation based solely on Concept Atlas features.
+These results suggest that interpretability costs can be amortized: a single high-quality atlas can make many downstream models more transparent and controllable at minimal marginal cost.

+Our work highlights several directions for future research.
+While our approach requires only empirically verifiable alignment between a subject model and the chosen Concept Atlas, a broader understanding of when and how widely the Platonic and Linear Representation Hypotheses hold remains an important direction for future work.
+In addition, characterizing the data requirements of alignment is a promising avenue: although our experiments show that translation quality and semantic retrieval remain strong even with substantially fewer training datapoints, a systematic analysis of these trade-offs would be valuable.
+Finally, while this work focuses on MLP and residual stream features due to the availability of high-quality labeled latent spaces, a particularly promising extension of \textbf{Atlas-Alignment} is to attention heads, which often implement specialized computations such as context retrieval in Transformer models \citep{kahardipraja2025atlasincontextlearningattention}.

+We hope that our approach can serve as a useful basis for future investigations into cross-model alignment as a foundation for interpretability.
+More broadly, our goal is to make interpretability more scalable and effective by allowing a single high-quality atlas to be used across many different models.